 Rick throws away his one chance at true love, although a critic notes that it's a "flaw" in the ending that he doesn't seem terribly torn up about it.

 Singin' in the Rain.
 The Wizard of Oz.
-To a lesser degree, even Lawrence Of Arabia averts this trope, in spite of beginning with the protagonist's funeral.
+To a lesser degree, even Lawrence of Arabia averts this trope, in spite of beginning with the protagonist's funeral.
 And, like Casablanca, all three are on the American Film Institute's top ten list.
-(However, note that Singin' in the Rain wasn't even nominated for Best Picture of 1952.)
+And while Singin' in the Rain wasn't nominated for the Best Picture Oscar in its year, unlike the others, that was an issue of Academy politics — the filmmakers' previous effort, An American in Paris, had been the big winner the previous year.

 There have also been complaints specifically about the ending.
 Some people think WALL-E should've lost his memory for good, which would of course subvert the entire message of the film.